santidelosrios/PortfolioTestApp/README.md

 4. Go to the actions bar in Github and watch the CI/CD process run
 5. Test the function at POST `https://agspzq0cx8.execute-api.us-east-2.amazonaws.com/dev/user-portfolio/1` using Postman.

+**Aditional note: The PUT /user-portfolio resource is not integrated in the UI, it can be tested in Postman**